 This question come up at every Dojo!

 You as a parent will not need to tie your kids belt (our promise to you as instructors).
-Every kid who attends our class will be able to put on their uniform (including the belt) without a parents help.
+Every kid who attends our class will be able to put on their uniform and belt by the time they reach their first promotion.
+For those who are still learning, here is a link to help you remember what we did in class.

 Yes this is martial arts self care 101!